comrade813/GT_MA_2551/README.md

 - Understand that very, very little error checking of input has been done, since error checking would make my program unbearably long.
 So it is up to you to type in the equations/points/vectors whatever correctly or else the program will crash
 - if the program crashes no big deal just hit "run" again and enter it right
 - if you can't figure out why something's not working, or if something isn't right, contact me through groupme or send me an email at kzheng74@gatech.edu
+- some additional notes: for some reason sympy's simplify function doesn't recognize log(e) as 1, so you'll have to simplify that yourself.
+Also, at times, simplify() won't cancel equivalent expressions in the numerator and denominator if they're under a square root -- you'll see what I mean as you do more problems.
+Just factor it yourself, its usually not that difficult.

 #### Basic Objects
 ##### Point